mediastuttgart/scrollr-docs/README.md

 ### IE Compatibility mode

-To make scollr work with Internet Explorer 8+, be sure you're using the latest rendering mode for IE by adding the following meta tag in the head section of your page.
+To make scollr work with Internet Explorer 8+, be sure you're using the latest rendering mode for IE by adding the following meta tag inside the head section of your HTML document.

 ```html
 <meta http-equiv="X-UA-Compatible" content="IE=edge">